Dems, GOP make urgent final pitches as election season wraps

 “You look at what Biden and Mark Kelly are doing.
 It’s like, are they that incompetent, or are they trying to destroy the country?”
 Masters said.
 “I think it’s both.”

-Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
+Trump has long falsely claimed he lost the 2020 election only because Democrats cheated, and he has begun raising the possibility of election fraud this year.
 Many Republican candidates across the country continue to adhere to his election denialism, even as federal intelligence agencies are warning of the possibility of political violence from far-right extremists.

+Threats could also come from abroad, as they have in past races.
+Kremlin-connected Russian entrepreneur Yevgeny Prigozhin admitted Monday that he had interfered in U.S. elections and would continue to do so.

-None of that has deterred Trump from considering announcing a third presidential run at virtually any time — perhaps even Monday evening — but had not made a final decision, according to people familiar with his thinking.
+None of that has deterred Trump from considering announcing a third presidential run at virtually any time — perhaps even Monday evening.
+But he had not made a final decision, according to people familiar with his thinking.
 They spoke on condition of anonymity because they were not authorized to speak publicly by name.

 Many others noted that Trump often focuses on drawing media attention and they saw the latest tease as aimed at generating excitement for his last rally.
 He won Ohio by 8 points in both 2016 and 2020.